YogithGT/FreeLancer-Website/Readme.md

 #### Steps

 1. Make sure git installed in your system.
-If it is not installed, then [Download from here](https://git-scm.com/downloads).
+If it is not installed, then [Download from here](https://git-scm.com/downloads).If node is not installed in your system, then [Download from here](https://nodejs.org/en/download/).
 2. Execute `git clone project link` in which location you want to create the project.
-3. Make sure your system connected with internet.(AngularJS cdn is used)
+3. Install dependencies using `bower install`.
-4. Open the index.html file and you can able to see the website.
+4. Open index.html file in browser to see the result.